 Though Akko-chan still gets to be the first Magical Girl character.
 In most adaptations of the story, she’s an elementary school girl who loves mirrors.
 Her favourite one was given to her by her mother.
 One day, Akko breaks the mirror, and respectfully buries the remains in her backyard.
 As a reward, a mirror fairy grants Akko the power to transform into anything.

-The first ecchi manga was Harenchi Gakuen (Shameless School), 1970, created by… it’s a sleazy ecchi show in the 70s; take a guess.
+The first ecchi manga was Harenchi Gakuen (Shameless School), 1970, created by… it’s a sleazy ecchi series in the 70s; take a guess.
 Yup, Go Nagai.
 It was the influential creator’s first big success, and also the first manga to receive a live-action adaptation.

 The fist English dub is contested.
 The first dub to air in the US was, welcome back to our list, Tetsujin 28-go (Japan 1963, USA 1964).
 However, 1965 saw 4 more dubs State-side, Wonder 3 (Amazing 3), 8 Man (8th Man), Jungle Taitei (Kimba the White Lion), and Tetsuwan Atom (welcome to the list, Astro Boy).
 Because of how close the releases of all of these were, it’s hard to say which one began recording for its English track first.